waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   The results (list of songs: `item_id`, `title`, `author`) or any errors are sent back to `chat.html`.
     *   The frontend displays the AI's textual response (including the generated SQL and any processing messages) and the list of songs.
     *   If songs are returned, a form appears allowing the user to name the playlist.
 Submitting this form calls another endpoint (`/api/createJellyfinPlaylist`) in `app_chat.py` which uses the Jellyfin API to create the playlist with the chosen name (appended with `_instant`) and the retrieved song IDs.

+## Playlist from Similar song - Deep dive

+The "Playlist from Similar Song" feature provides an interactive way to discover music by finding tracks that are sonically similar to a chosen song.
+This process relies on a powerful combination of pre-computed audio embeddings and a specialized high-speed search index.

+**Core Workflow:**

+1. **Index Creation (During Analysis Task):**
+   * The foundation of this feature is an **Approximate Nearest Neighbors (ANN) index**, which is built using Spotify's **Annoy** library.
+   * During the main "Analysis Task," after the 200-dimensional MusiCNN embedding has been generated for each track, a dedicated function (build\_and\_store\_annoy\_index) is triggered.
+   * This function gathers all embeddings from the database and uses them to build the Annoy index.
+It uses an 'angular' distance metric, which is highly effective for comparing the "direction" of high-dimensional vectors like audio embeddings, thus capturing sonic similarity well.
+   * The completed index, which is a highly optimized data structure for fast lookups, is then saved to the PostgreSQL database.
+This ensures it persists and only needs to be rebuilt when new music is analyzed.
+2. **User Interface (similarity.html):**
+   * The user navigates to the /similarity page.
+   * An autocomplete search box allows the user to easily find a specific "seed" song by typing its title and/or artist.
+This search is powered by the /api/search\_tracks endpoint.
+3. **High-Speed Similarity Search (/api/similar\_tracks):**
+   * Once the user selects a seed song and initiates the search, the frontend calls this API endpoint with the song's unique item\_id.
+   * For maximum performance, the backend loads the Annoy index from the database into memory upon starting up (load\_annoy\_index\_for\_querying).
+This in-memory cache allows for near-instantaneous lookups.
+   * The core function find\_nearest\_neighbors\_by\_id takes the seed song's ID, finds its corresponding vector within the Annoy index, and instantly retrieves the *N* closest vectors (the most similar songs) based on the pre-calculated angular distances.
+   * The backend then fetches the metadata (title, artist) for these resulting song IDs from the main score table.
+4. **Playlist Creation (/api/create\_playlist):**
+   * The list of similar tracks, along with their distance from the seed song, is displayed to the user.
+   * The user can then enter a desired playlist name and click a button.
+   * This action calls the /api/create\_playlist endpoint, which takes the list of similar track IDs and the new name, and then uses the Jellyfin API to create the playlist directly on the server.

+This entire workflow provides a fast and intuitive method for music discovery, moving beyond simple genre or tag-based recommendations to find songs that truly *sound* alike.

 ## Screenshots

 Here are a few glimpses of AudioMuse AI in action (more can be found in /screnshot):